wenqi-xiao/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+It seems like it is a little annoying for the user to use a separate controller to set the timer or expiration time.
+It might be better if the controller is embedded in the fridge along with the light part.
+But on the other hand, the controller and the light could also both be not embedded in the fridge, but instead portable - on a storage box or something similar, so that the device could be used anywhere for storage purpose, and will not be limited to food that are stored in the fridge.

 ## Part C. Prototype the device